SoftFever/OrcaSlicer/README.md

-        --scale             Factor for scaling input object (default: 1) --rotate            Rotation angle in degrees (0-360, default: 0) --duplicate         Number of items with auto-arrange (1+, default: 1) --bed-size          Bed size, only used for auto-arrange (mm, default: 200,200) --duplicate-grid    Number of items with grid arrangement (default: 1,1) --duplicate-distance Distance in mm between copies (default: 6) --xy-size-compensation
+        --scale             Factor for scaling input object (default: 1) --rotate            Rotation angle in degrees (0-360, default: 0) --duplicate         Number of items with auto-arrange (1+, default: 1) --duplicate-grid    Number of items with grid arrangement (default: 1,1) --duplicate-distance Distance in mm between copies (default: 6) --xy-size-compensation